“England provided the time, America provided the money, and Russia provided the blood.“ — Joseph Stalin

 The Japanese also managed to start a few small forest fires in the Northwest, but the only Americans killed in the Lower 48 (other than incidentally in the L.A.
 Air Raid) were an unfortunate family from Coos Bay, Oregon who happened upon a high-altitude fire balloon Fu-Go, of the sort that started the forest fires.
 Japanese internment commenced about a week after the submarine attacks in Southern California.

 Gulf of Mexico & East Coast

 At the time, Germany presented a more immediate threat to the U.S. than Japan, with their U-boats in close proximity to the East Coast and Gulf of Mexico.
+Unlike the Pacific, the Atlantic naval battle came right up to mainland American shores.
 Early in the war, the U.S. struggled to get supplies across the Atlantic to Britain.
-Britain not only had to survive but also serve as a base for a potential Allied invasion Germany.
+Britain not only had to survive but also serve as a base for a potential Allied invasion of Germany.
 The fate of the European war hinged on the Battle of the Atlantic.
 From England, Allied planes could run round-trip bombing missions and, eventually, land forces could cross over from there to the coast of northern France.